hoangfotu/Predict_User_Churn_Ecommerce/README.md

-# User Churn Prediction Project
+# E-Commerce User Churn Prediction Project
 ## Overview
 This project aims to predict user churn using machine learning techniques.
 User churn refers to the phenomenon where users of a product or service stop using it over a given period of time.
 By accurately identifying potential churners, businesses can take proactive measures to retain them and mitigate revenue loss.